Rooh in Palo Alto Is Smoking Hot

 It is the first of their restaurants to focus on live-fire cooking.
 In fact, it boasts a 13-foot-long custom grill, smoker and rotisserie.
 The Bhambris believe it’s the first apparatus in an Indian restaurant in the world.
 It can be admired behind glass from the dining room, as chickens rotate over the fire and whole pineapples hang overhead, turning soft and caramelized.

-Executive Chef Sujan Sarkar, formerly of Rooh San Francisco, oversees the kitchen in Palo Alto.
-He is skillful at marrying Indian spices with ingredients not normally used in Indian cuisine, such as provolone cheese, feta, tahini, and polenta.
+Executive Chef Sujan Sarkar oversees all the Rooh restaurants, with his brother Pujan running the day-to-day operations in the kitchen at the Palo Alto locale.
+The Sarkar brothers are skillful at marrying Indian spices with ingredients not normally used in Indian cuisine, such as provolone cheese, feta, tahini, and polenta.

 The cocktail menu resembles a color wheel except labeled with “salty, sour, pungent, bitter, sweet, and astringent” properties.
 The specialty drinks ($15 each) are influenced by Ayurvedic holistic medicine.
 And they are eye-candy, to boot.